AwalHossain/Book-Catallog-Backend-/readme.md

 ## Live Link

-The API is currently hosted at https://example.com.
+The API is currently hosted at https://book-kend-awalhossain.vercel.app/

+**NB:**

+- When creating a book, use ISO-8601 DateTime format, otherwise it will not work.
+Example: `2022-01-01T00:00:00.000Z`
+- Error handling for Prisma has not been implemented yet.
+If data is not found, it will return a 500 error with the message: "Internal Server Error".

 ## Application Routes